malaria-atlas-project/generic-mbg/README.rst

   realizations to realizations of the target quantity.
 The most common ``postproc`` is simply ``invlogit``.

-  If the module has any non-covariate columns, ``postproc`` must be a function that takes these values as input, and returns a function mapping Gaussian realizations to realizations of the target quantity.
+  If the module has any non-covariate columns, ``postproc`` must be a function that has one of two
+  behaviors:

+  1. If called with a standard Gaussian realization as its lone argument, it should automatically apply default values for the non-covariate columns.

+  2. If it is called with the non-covariate columns as keyword arguments, it should return a version of itself that is closed on these values as defaults.
 For example, for MBGWorld, ``postproc`` would accept ``lo_age`` and ``up_age`` values as input and return a closure.
      The latter would take Gaussian realizations, pass them through the inverse-logit function, and multiply age-correction factors as needed.

-Default values must be provided for the non-covariate columns, as these will be used in map generation.
+  Behavior 1 is used for map generation, and behavior 2 is used to generate samples for predictive validation.